Canada–Israel relations: Canada, Israel, and the United Nations

 Canada's activities and policies in the United Nations arena are generally a major expression of and component of its foreign policy, and the issues surrounding Israel receive disproportionate attention in the UN, due largely to the hostility of the Arab League and the Organisation of Islamic Cooperation, which form the largest voting bloc in the international body.
 In 1947, Canada was represented on the United Nations Special Committee on Palestine (UNSCOP), and was among the 33 countries that voted in favour of the 1947 UN partition resolution, which led to the establishment of the State of Israel.

+In 1956 the Secretary of State for External Affairs of Canada Lester B. Pearson was instrumental in forming the United Nations Emergency Force in the First Emergency Special Session of the United Nations General Assembly.
+These peacekeepers were the first of their kind, and directed against the French, British and Israeli forces who sought to maintain the status quo in the Suez Crisis.

-However, in order to avoid conflict and criticism from the oil-rich Arab countries, and reflecting the advice of the Arabists among the Canadian diplomatic corps, such as Michael D Bell for many years, Canada either abstained or joined in voting against the numerous anti-Israel resolutions, in contrast to the United States, which voted with Israel.
+In order to avoid conflict and criticism from the oil-rich Arab countries, and reflecting the advice of the Arabists among the Canadian diplomatic corps, such as Michael D Bell for many years, Canada either abstained or joined in voting against the numerous anti-Israel resolutions, in contrast to the United States, which voted with Israel.
 For many In the 1990s, the friction between Canada and Israel increased over this issue.